Weight Class Athletes

 Other: Equestrians, Tennis, Volleyball, Soccer, Basketball, Golf, Etc.

-"A balanced diet can make an average athlete great, and a poor diet can
+"A balanced diet cannot make an average athlete great, but a poor diet can

-make a great athlete average." - Mary-Lauren Shelton, RDN, LD, CEDS
+make a great athlete average." - Mary-Lauren Shelton Vise, RDN, LD, CEDS